Professional Photography Pricing Guide (With Rate Examples)

 Flat rate pricing is a model in which you provide a predetermined set price for a defined scope of work, irrespective of the hours spent.
 This model is transparent and straightforward and reduces the uncertainty for the client.

-It is ideal for routine tasks that you've done multiple times and have a clear understanding of the time and resources required.
+It is ideal for routine tasks that you've done multiple times and for which you have a clear understanding of the time and resources required.

 Pros: